 We present our new traceability metamodel, to be presented at SAM’21.
 As, clearly, ours is not the first traceability metamodel that has ever been attempted (more the opposite!), we start by describing some background on traceability proposals, the key qualities we believe a treacabiliy metamodel should have and the details of our own proposal.
 Keep reading to learn more.
-You can also download the paper .
+You can also download the paper and the slides.

 Traceability through the years